About this artwork

 - New York City

 - c.
 1793

 - Marked on bottom, in rectangle, with two eagles within diamonds appearing above and below: D. V. VOORHIS Engraved at center on front of each: R. B. M. N.

 - Cream pot: 18.7 × 5.7 × 14 cm (7 3/8 × 2 1/4 × 5 1/2 in.); 181.3 g Sugar urn: 24.1 × 10.2 × 10.2 cm (9 1/2 × 4 × 4 in.); 394.6 g

-- Restricted gift of the Antiquarian Society through Mrs. Cyrus H. Adams and Mrs. James C. Hutchins Jr.
+- Purchased with funds provided by the Antiquarian Society through Mrs. Cyrus H. Adams and Mrs. James C. Hutchins Jr.